Etihad Airways adds summer flights to Nice

 PHOTO

-Etihad Airways has announced a new European destination this summer with the introduction of flights to the French city of Nice from June 15.
+Abu Dhabi, United Arab Emirates – Etihad Airways has announced a new European destination this summer with the introduction of flights to the French city of Nice from 15 June.

-The twice-weekly service will operate on Wednesdays and Sundays between Abu Dhabi and Nice Côte d'Azur Airport on a modern Boeing 787 aircraft, one of the most fuel efficient aircraft in the world, the airline said.
+The twice-weekly service will operate on Wednesdays and Sundays between Abu Dhabi and Nice Côte d'Azur Airport on a modern Boeing 787 aircraft, one of the most fuel efficient aircraft in the world.

 “As one of the most popular destinations on the French Riviera, Etihad Airways is delighted to add Nice to its summer network in 2022,” said Martin Drew, Senior Vice President Global Sales & Cargo.